bcgov/foi-flow/README.md

 ## Installation

 ## Project Status
-The project is just starting.
+The project is in the very early stages of development.
+The codebase will be changing frequently.

 ## Goals/Roadmap